seb45tian/poisson/README.md

 Usage
 ------
-A Makefile is provided using the mpicc compiler which outputs a poisson binary:
+A Makefile is provided using the mpicc compiler which outputs a poisson binary.

-    make
+The python script require the matplotlib and numpy library.

 Author
 ------